chevereto/v4-admin/features/upload-storage.md

-# External storage
+# Upload storage

-External storage allows to use external servers for storing user uploads, which helps to leverage your server load and deliver a more reliable website.
-If you use multiple external storage servers, it will help to distribute the traffic of these assets.
+Upload storage allows to use more endpoints for storing user uploads, which helps to leverage your server load and deliver a more reliable website.
+If you use multiple upload storage servers, it will help to distribute the traffic of these assets.

 ::: tip 💡 Asset storage
 Check the documentation on [Asset variables](https://v4-docs.chevereto.com/application/configuration/environment.html#assets-variables) if you want to control where to store the website assets (backgrounds, avatars, etc.)